By Atonement Licensing Advisory · Last reviewed: June 2026

 - Days 15 to 45.
 Build your own measurement first.
 Establish entitlements and actual deployment independently so you can test every Oracle finding.

 - Days 75 to 90.
-Settle into a renewal or a cloud commitment where that produces the lowest total cost, with the audit closed in writing.
+Settle into a renewal or a cloud commitment where that produces the lowest total cost, with the audit closed in writing and a release of claims.

 Support is the annuity that funds everything else, and it is more negotiable than it looks at renewal.
 The repricing clause limits naive reductions, but a structured deal can cap uplift, hold price across the term, and in some cases convert spend into OCI credits that you would actually consume.
-Third-party support is a credible alternative for stable, mature estates and exists primarily to give you that negotiating power, whether or not you switch.
+Third party support is a credible alternative for stable, mature estates, and it exists in your file primarily to create negotiating power, whether or not you switch.

 Treat OCI credits as currency only when you have real OCI demand.
 Credits you cannot consume are a discount you never receive.
-When you do have the demand, taking credits instead of a marginal license concession can be the better trade.
+When you do have the demand, taking credits, Support Rewards, and migration funding instead of a marginal licence concession can be the better trade.
+Model any OCI commitment the way you would an Azure MACC or AWS EDP: committed spend against realistic consumption, with shortfall priced as risk.

 Key takeaways